O’Connell Gives Major Update on Key Vikings Starters

 Credit: Matt Krohn-Imagn Images

-We are quickly closing in on the Minnesota Vikings Week 1 matchup against the Chicago Bears.
-The eyes of the nation will be one them as the game is being played in primetime during Monday Night Football.
+We are quickly closing in on the Minnesota Vikings Week 1 matchup against the Chicago Bears, where the eyes of the nation will be on redshirt rookie quarterback JJ McCarthy, as he get set to make his NFL debut under the bright lights of Monday Night Football.

 Related: MN Vikings First Depth Chart Reveals Some Answers, More Questions